SMcPhee19/social_api_fe/README.md

 ### Development Tools
 - **[flutter_test](https://pub.dev/packages/flutter_test):** Provides a robust framework for testing Flutter applications.
 - **[flutter_lints](https://pub.dev/packages/flutter_lints):** Offers recommended linting rules to enforce clean and consistent coding practices.

----

-### Why This Version Exists

-This frontend is not designed for end-user deployment but instead acts as a lightweight client for testing backend functionality and showcasing the application's potential.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>